thundercomb/ml-climate-news/README.md

 There are currently two ingestion services: ncei and clnn.
 As the platform matures, more data sources will be added.

+Cloud Scheduler ingest the latest CLNN news on a schedule.

-The ingestion can be run as a one-off as follows.
+The ingestion can also be run as a one-off as follows.

 Navigate to